 New Zealand Tip #5: Adventure & Nature Can Be Found In Many Other Places

 New Zealand is not the only place to get these experiences.
-Yes, it’s gorgeous!
-Yes, there’s a lot of nature.
-Yes, the people are super friendly.
+Absolutely stunning!
+Abundant nature, and incredibly friendly locals.
 But so are a lot of other places in the world.
 We found a lot of great adventures in New Zealand but we were quick to compare them to other places we’ve visited.
 Overall the North Island reminded us a lot of Ireland while the South Island reminded us more of Norway.
 And while there’s no exact comparable to our favorite hike in New Zealand, the Routeburn Track, there are plenty of gorgeous mountains to hike that will take you to glaciers, waterfalls, and alpine lakes.

 New Zealand Tip #6: How Much Time Can You Reasonably Commit?